 Your brain gets used to seeing familiar things in certain ways.
 When the brain receives a strange view of a familiar object, the consequences can be intriguing.
 When this picture of Michelle Obama is viewed upside down, it appears normal even though it's upside down.
 But when viewed right side up, some bizarre differences are immediately apparent.
-This activity is based on an Exploratorium exhibit called Vanna, featuring two side-by-side images of TV personality Vanna White.
+This activity is based on an Exploratorium exhibit called Scarlett, featuring two side-by-side images of actress Scarlett Johansson.

-Three identical full-page (or at least fairly large) pictures of a familiar face from a magazine (try cover photos from popular magazines suitable to your audience—pictures of a smiling person work exceptionally well; avoid photos with shadows around the mouth area)
+- Three identical full-page (or at least fairly large) pictures of a familiar face (you can print out the image of Michelle Obama that we used, try printing head shots of celebrities from the Internet or find popular magazine covers suitable to your audience—pictures of a smiling person work exceptionally well; avoid photos with shadows around the mouth area)

-Cut two pieces of poster board to the size of the pictures you cut out.
-If you’re using a magazine cover, you can use the whole cover or you can trim off the title.
+- Cut two pieces of poster board to the size of the pictures you cut out.
+If you’re using a magazine cover, you can use the whole cover or trim off the title.
 It’s not necessary to trim the picture to the outline of the person.

-Glue this picture to a piece of poster board.
+- Glue this combined picture to a second piece of poster board.

 Your viewers may or may not recognize the personality in your picture when the picture is upside down.
 The two upside-down views may look strange (one perhaps stranger than the other), but turn them right side up and one looks normal, while the other may look grotesque.